-A moat, a wide ditch surrounding a building.
-The moat is medieval in date and is visible as an earthwork.
-It is situated north of McDonnell Drive, Bedworth.
+A moat, a wide ditch usually surrounding a building.
+It dates to the Medieval period and is still visible as an earthwork.
+It is situated to the west of Manor Farm, Draycote.

 Brandon Castle, the site of a Medieval castle, with associated castle keep and moat complex.
 Documentary evidence exists for some of its history, and some of the earthworks have been patially excavated.
 The castle is situated 300m south of Brandon.

 Documentary evidence suggests that this was the site of the Cookhill Priory, comprising a moat and priory buildings.
 Of Medieval date, the remains of the priory are visible as earthworks.
 The site is located 350m north west of Morgrove Coppice, Spernall.